✓ Updated May 2026

 Frequently Asked Questions

-When is the absolute best time to visit Romania, and what should I pack for it?
+When is the absolute best time to visit Romania for a mix of good weather and fewer crowds?

-What's the deal with driving in Romania?
-Is it manageable for a first-timer?
+What's the deal with tipping in Romania?
+Is it expected everywhere?

-What's a common Romanian custom or etiquette tip I should be aware of?
+What's a common Romanian custom or etiquette that visitors should be aware of?

 What is the cheapest month to visit Romania?